Jerome Saint-Clair aka 01010101

 Jerome Saint-Clair aka 01010101 is a French artist, engineer and researcher, who works in the fields of art and technology since 2001.

-Persuaded that there is not one reality, one version, he explores the intersections between the physical and digital worlds to find their limits, breaking points, hidden facets or unexpected links.
+He explores the intersections between the physical and digital worlds to find their limits, breaking points, hidden facets or unexpected links.
 Paradigm shift, permutation, intrusion, subversion and humor are the key components of his practice, mostly influenced by Internet and pop cultures, open source and hacktivism.
 Through the mastership and combination of heterogeneous media and technologies, he seeks to produce new ways of expression, going straight to the point with minimal efforts and means.
 He uses a broad range of disciplines to keep an open eye on the world and create the conditions for unexpected encounters and serendipity to happen.
 Aside from his own work, he also regularly collaborates with other digital and contemporary artists, targeting different media, audiences and spaces.